Montréal Winters are all About Fun and Fresh Air

 Go Christmas shopping in the Underground City

 Only in Montréal can you go shopping in a t-shirt while a winter storm rages outside!
-The city’s world-famous Underground City spans 32 kilometres, where you can stroll around shops and malls, hop on the Metro, or cross from one end of downtown to the other—all without having to step foot outside.
+The city’s world-famous Underground City spans over 30 kilometres, where you can stroll around shops and malls, hop on the Metro, or cross from one end of downtown to the other—all without having to step foot outside.

 Count on public transport to get around